hlbao/personal_site/content/publication/cooperation/index.md

 ---
+abstract: >-
-abstract: Regarding the evolution of cooperation, more generally, agent-based social simulation, I have published several papers in decent computer science conferences and interdisciplinary journals.
-I studied the evolution of coordination through reinforcement learning, group decision-making, and social learning with unequal payoff sharing to study the origins of inequality, the open-endedness feature of society, and the psychological lab study to investigate real-world human behaviors.
+  Regarding the evolution of cooperation, more generally, agent-based social simulation, I have published several papers in decent computer science conferences and interdisciplinary journals.
+I studied the evolution of coordination through reinforcement learning, group decision-making, and social
+  learning:

+  -- with unequal payoff sharing to study the origins of inequality;

+  -- with the open-endedness feature of society;

+  -- with the psychological labs to investigate real-world human behaviors.
 slides: ""
 url_pdf: ""
 publication_types:
   - "2"
+  - "1"
+  - "3"
 authors:
   - admin
 author_notes: []